Hamster-Cult/Code-Documentation/docs/source/keyComponents.rst

 Plant System:
 -------------
 User is able to choose a plant upon joining the app, but also not restricted in resetting and or changing the plant.
 EXP will be giving the more the plant grows, however, if reset it will also reset the EXP given.

+EXP is given by completing activities and logging moods will “nurture” the plant, allowing it to develop over time.
+Neglecting tasks or engaging in inconsistent behaviour may lead to the plant showing poor signs of health, encouraging users to stay on track.

 Once EXP max level is reached the plant will be put on a window shelf in home page and another plant can be chosen to start the process again.